From Staffordshire University undergraduate to triple Olympic gold medallist.

 Andrew credits the sport with having a dramatic impact on his life and his progression while at university.

 “There was a direct correlation between rowing and my grades.
 When I was rowing, I felt incredibly motivated and that motivation reached other parts of my life.
 I became more organised, and I was better with time management.
 It had a profound change on me.”

-Winning his first senior international vest for Great Britain in 2002, Andrew was part of the eight, which reached the final of the World Championships in Seville.
-A year later he was again with the eight that won his first Bronze medal at the World Championships in Milan.
+Winning his first senior international vest for Great Britain in 2002, Andrew was part of the eight which reached the final of the World Championships in Seville.
+A year later it was with the eight that he won his first Bronze medal at the World Championships in Milan.

-After becoming double World Champion in 2005 and 2006, Andrew defended Great Britain’s Coxless Four title at the Beijing Olympics in 2008 to win his first Olympic Gold medal, before successfully defending his own title four years later with his crew at the London 2012 Olympic rowing regatta.
-In 2016, Andrew competed in the Rio Olympics and won his third Olympic title.
+After becoming double World Champion in 2005 and 2006, Andrew defended Great Britain’s Coxless Four title at the Beijing Olympics in 2008 to win his first Olympic Gold medal.
+He successfully defended his title four years later with his crew at the London 2012 Olympic rowing regatta.

 Andrew was world champion in the men's eight and four in 2013 and 2014 but missed an entire racing season in 2015 due to ill health.
 He still won a place in the men’s eight at the 2016 Rio Olympics, where he picked up his third Olympic gold medal.
 He announced his retirement from competing after the Rio Olympics, but still works with the sport he loves.